Miedwie

 Miedwie (Jezioro Miedwie, Madüsee, Madüesee, Madüe, Maddüie) is a lake in the Pomeranian Lakeland region of West Pomeranian Voivodship, in northwestern Poland.

 Geography

 The lake is 35 km2 in surface area.
 It is 16.2 km long and 3.2 km wide.
 Its maximum depth is 43.8 m.

 The lake has a 150m long pier.

 Miedwie lake and its surrounding area is a Natura 2000 EU Special Protection Area.

 Waterworks

 There is a waterworks on the lake that typically produces between 82 and 84 cubic metres of fresh drinking water daily to supply the city of Szczecin.
+The Szczecin water utility leverages the 30-meter elevation drop between the Miedwie lake intake and the city's distribution network to drive a specialized water turbine, effectively transforming the gravitational flow into sustainable green energy to power the treatment process.